Does the father have to pay child support if not married? Or if he is unemployed?

 What happens if a person dies without a Will?

 If a parent dies, the other parent will be the legal guardian of the children.
-However, both parents of the child might be deceased.
+However, both parents might be deceased.
 A Will may nominate someone as the legal guardian of the deceased’s minor children if there is no other legal guardian left.
-If a deceased did not have a Will, his/her wishes would not be taken into account, and the children might be placed in the care of someone they are not familiar with or someone who the deceased did not trust.
+If a deceased person did not have a Will, his/her wishes would not be taken into account, and the children might be placed in the care of someone they are not familiar with or someone who the deceased did not trust.

 Why you need to have a Will: